-Being an effective vegan is about helping animals and the planet.
+Being an effective vegan is about helping animals, the planet and people.

 As vegans, we are animal advocates, but are we influencing positive change?
 Discover what it means being an effective vegan.